rajesh-nitc/test-backend/README.md

 6. **Additional Notes**:

-- Dev Containers require Linux or WSL on Windows, along with VS Code (with the Dev Containers extension) and Docker Desktop.
-- After updating environment variables in steps 1 and 3, open a new terminal to ensure the changes take effect.
 - Clear the chat history before switching between Azure OpenAI and Gemini models to avoid conflicts:

 ```